nginxinc/nginx-amplify-doc/amplify-guide.md

 Amplify Agent will drop *root* privileges on startup.
 By default it will then use the user ID of the user `nginx` to set its effective user ID.
 The package install procedure will add the `nginx` user automatically unless it's already found in the system.
 If there's the [user](http://nginx.org/en/docs/ngx_core_module.html#user) directive in NGINX configuration, the agent will pick up the user specified in NGINX config for its effective user ID (e.g. `www-data`).

-In case you'd like to manually specify the user ID that the agent should use for its effective user ID, there's a specialized section in `/etc/amplify-agent/agent.conf`
+In case you'd like to manually specify the user ID that the agent should use for its effective user ID, there's a specialized section in `/etc/amplify-agent/agent.conf` for that:

 ```
     [nginx]